hapijs/hapi/Readme.md

       * _'optional'_ - authentication is optional (validated if present).
     * `tos` - minimum terms-of-service version required.
 This is compared to the terms-of-service version accepted by the user.
 Defaults to _none_.
     * `scope` - required application scope.
 Defaults to _none_.
     * `entity` - the required authenticated entity type.
+Not supported with every authorization scheme.
 Available options include:
       * _'any'_ - the authentication can be on behalf of a user or application.
       * _'user'_ - the authentication must be on behalf of a user.
       * _'app'_ - the authentication must be on behalf of an application.